 Until I came out as Plural, I never really understood what discrimination felt like.
 How hurtful it can be having someone hate you because of who you are.
 Because of something you have no control over.
 And now that I know from first-hand experience, it’s made me a much more open-minded and accepting person.

 Because, at the end of the day, people can’t help who they are.
 We’re shaped into who we are by our experiences, our environment and other factors that are beyond our control and understanding.
 Sometimes that causes us to identify in ways that are anything but “normal”.
-For some people, like my best friend Gusty, that’s identifying as transgender.
+For some people that’s identifying as transgender.
 For others it’s being non-binary or genderfluid.
 And for me, it’s being Plural.

 Even the more “bizarre” identities out there, like Otherkin, are completely valid and I genuinely feel awful for poking fun at them and hating on them so hard in the past.
 Because honestly?
 They’re just being themselves and they aren’t actively harming anyone.
 Is it weird to identify as a dragon or a fairy or whatever the fuck?
 Sure it is.
 But it’s also not exactly normal to identify as multiple people in the same body or as someone who wants to change their biological sex to combat gender dysphoria.